 14. Franz Josef Glacier

 Franz Josef Glacier is arguably the most visited glacier in New Zealand.
-Like Fox Glacier, it descends down to 300 meters above sea level and is a whopping 11 kilometers (6.8 miles) long.
+Like Fox Glacier, it descends down to 300 meters (984 feet) above sea level and is a whopping 11 kilometers (6.8 miles) long.

 To see the glacier without a tour you can opt for the 1.5-hour walk on the Franz Josef Glacier Valley Walk.
 On this trail, you’ll get within a few hundred meters of the glaciers terminal face.
-The trail takes you through native forest for the first 10 minutes or so and then along the rocky riverbed where you’ll need to skip across a few rocks so you don’t get your feet wet.
+The trail takes you through the native forest for the first 10 minutes or so and then along the rocky riverbed where you’ll need to skip across a few rocks so you don’t get your feet wet.
 The end of the hike involves a short but steep climb to the viewing platform.
 You will notice the glacier constantly moving and may even spot falling rock and ice.
 Appropriate hiking boots are a great idea for this walk.

 15. Franz Josef Town

-The last stop on this road trip is of course Franz Josef.
+The last stop on this road trip is, of course, Franz Josef.
 I love Franz Josef and on any road trip up the West Coast, it’s a place I always stop for a night or two.
 Franz Josef is only a small town but it’s a lively place that makes for the perfect place to stop!